C-Hussey/Test_Repo/UserBL.vb.md

 Imports System.Data.SqlClient

 Public Class UserBL
+    'Search for user in aspnetdb, as well as in a table specific to this application.
     Public Function validateUser(ByVal username As String, ByVal password As String) As String Try
             If Not Membership.ValidateUser(username, password) Then